-Children may enter kindergarten and 1st grade (first time entering school), for the 2020-2021 school year, with the following minimal immunizations:
+Children may enter kindergarten and 1st grade (first time entering school), for the

+2023-2024 school year, with the following minimal immunizations:

-- 1 dose of DPT, DtaP, (Diphtheria, Pertussis and Tetanus) or Td (Diphtheria and Tetanus) vaccine - 1 dose IPV or OPV (Polio) vaccine - 1 dose of Hepatitis B vaccine - 1 dose of MMR (Measles, Mumps and Rubella) vaccine - Proof of varicella (Chicken Pox) immunity be it either by disease (a written statement from parent/guardian with approximate date of disease) or vaccine (proof of vaccine by physician) on or after the child's 1st birthday.
+- 1 dose of DPT, DtaP (Diphtheria, Pertussis, and Tetanus), or Td (Diphtheria and Tetanus) vaccine - 1 dose of IPV or OPV (Polio) vaccine - 1 dose of Hepatitis B vaccine - 1 dose of MMR (Measles, Mumps, and Rubella) vaccine - Proof of varicella (Chicken Pox) immunity, be it either by disease (a written statement from parent/guardian with the approximate date of disease) or vaccine (proof of vaccine by a physician) on or after the child's 1st birthday.

-Children need not be immunized if (1) your child's physician provides a written statement that immunization may be detrimental to the health of the child or (2) if the parent or guardian objects in writing to the immunization on religious grounds or on the basis of a strong moral or ethical conviction similar to a religious belief.
+Children need not be immunized if (1) your child's physician provides a written statement that immunization may be detrimental to the health of the child or (2) if the parent or guardian objects in writing to the immunization on religious grounds or based on a firm moral or ethical conviction similar to a religious belief.